Silent Hill 3: Development

-A remastered high-definition version was released as part of the Silent Hill HD Collection, for the PlayStation 3 and the Xbox 360 on March 20, 2012.

 Music

 The soundtrack for Silent Hill 3 was composed by Akira Yamaoka.
-It was released in Europe on March 25, 2003 and in Japan on July 16, 2003.
+It was included with the game in North America and was released in Europe on March 25, 2003, and in Japan on July 16, 2003.
 The song "You're Not Here" was included in the PS2 port of Dance Dance Revolution Extreme, and is also included in the Silent Hill Experience UMD media pack.
 The game's soundtrack is the first using vocals prominently.
 Most of the vocalized tracks are performed by Mary Elizabeth McGlynn (credited as Melissa Williamson); with Joe Romersa providing the chant on the track "Prayer" as well as the vocals on the ending theme, "Hometown".

+Release

+Silent Hill 3 was first released for the PlayStation 2 in Europe on May 23, 2003, in Japan on July 3, and in North America on August 5.
+It was released for Windows in Europe on October 31, 2003 and in North America on November 21.

+Other versions

+A remastered high-definition version was released along with Silent Hill 2 as part of the Silent Hill HD Collection, for the PlayStation 3 and the Xbox 360 on March 20, 2012.
+New voice actors were brought in to re-record the dialogue from both games.
+While the second game provided an option for the original voice acting, the third game, however, did not have that option, with "technical and logistical" difficulties cited.

+In 2019, Konami Japan released a Pachislot for casinos, Silent Hill: Return, based on the third game.
+Heather's fate in battle is decided according to the result obtained in a roulette.
+It also features bonus modes where players must defend themselves from enemies.